eyenalxai/llm-code-sandbox/README.md

 ### Available Scripts

-In the project directory, you can run:
+In the project directory, the following commands are available:

+**Local Development**:
 - `yarn dev`: Runs the app in development mode.

+**Production**:
+- Ensure environment variables are properly set in your production environment.
 - `yarn build`: Builds the app for production.
 - `yarn start`: Runs the built app in production mode.